avoutic/web-framework/docs/dependency-injection.md

     // Other configuration settings...

     'definition_files' => [
-        'web_framework_definitions.php',
+        '/vendor/avoutic/web-framework/definitions/web_framework_definitions.php',
-        'app_definitions.php', // Your custom definitions
+        '/definitions/my_definitions.php', // Your custom definitions
     ],
 ];
 ~~~

-In this example, `app_definitions.php` is a custom definition file that you can use to define your own services and override existing ones.
+In this example, `my_definitions.php` is a custom definition file that you can use to define your own services and override existing ones.

 ## Overriding Classes